Pythonidae: Relationship with humans

-Poaching pythons
+Skin and meat trade

-Poaching of pythons is a lucrative business with the global python skin trade being an estimated US$1 billion as of 2012.
-Pythons are poached for their meat, mostly consumed locally as bushmeat and their skin, which is sent to Europe and North America for manufacture of accessories like bags, belts and shoes.
-The demand for poaching is increased because python farming is very expensive.
+Trade in python skins is a lucrative business with the export market from Southeast Asia estimated at US$1 billion as of 2012.
+Much of the trade is illegal, and python farming is very expensive.
+Pythons are poached for their meat, mostly consumed locally as bushmeat, and their skin, which is sent to Europe and North America for manufacture of accessories like bags, belts and shoes.

-In Cameroon bushmeat markets, the Central African rock python is commonly sold for meat and is very expensive at US$175.
-The poaching of the pythons is illegal in Cameroon under their wildlife law, but there is little to no enforcement.
-In Kenya, there has been an increase in snake farms to address the demand for snakeskin internationally, but there are health concerns for the workers, and danger due to poachers coming to the farms to hunt the snakes.
+In Cameroon bushmeat markets, the Central African rock python (Python sebae) is sold for meat.
+Hunting, killing and selling pythons is illegal in Cameroon under national wildlife law, but there is little to no enforcement.

 Pythons and human health

-While pythons are not venomous, they do carry a host of potential health issues for humans.
-Pythons are disease vectors for multiple illnesses, including Salmonella, Chlamydia, Leptospirosis, Aeromoniasis, Campylobacteriosis, and Zygomycosis.
-These diseases may be transmitted to humans through excreted waste, open wounds, and contaminated water.
-A 2013 study found that Reptile-Associated Salmonella (RAS) is most common in young children who had been in contact with invasive pythons, with symptoms including "sepsis, meningitis, and bone and joint infection".
+Pythons are not venomous, but like other reptiles, they can be vectors for infections that affect humans, such as salmonella.
+Such diseases may be transmitted to humans through excreted waste, open wounds, and contaminated water.

 Pythons are also integrated into some aspects of African health and belief use, often with the added risk of contacting zoonotic diseases.
 Python bodies and blood are used for African traditional medicines and other belief uses as well, one in-depth study of all animals used by the Yorubas of Nigeria for traditional medicine found that the African Python is used to cure rheumatism, snake poison, appeasing witches, and accident prevention.

 Python habitats, diets, and invasion into new areas also impact human health and prosperity.
 A University of Florida Institute of Food and Agriculture Sciences study found that the Burmese python, as an invasive species, enters new habitats and eats an increasing number of mammals, leaving limited species for mosquitoes to bite, forcing them to bite disease-carrying hispid cotton rats and then infect humans with the Everglades virus, a dangerous infection that is carried by very few animals.
 While direct human-python interactions can be potentially dangerous, the risk of zoonotic diseases is always a concern, whether considering medical and belief use in Nigeria or when addressing invasive species impacts in Florida.
+In 2022, a woman who lived near a lake area in south-eastern New South Wales state, Australia, was found to be infested with the Ophidascaris robertsi roundworm which is common in carpet pythons - non-venomous snakes found across much of Australia.

 Traditional use

 Skin

 Python skin has traditionally been used as the attire of choice for medicine men and healers.
 Typically, South African Zulu traditional healers will use python skin in ceremonial regalia.
 Pythons are viewed by the Zulu tradition to be a sign of power.
-This is likely why the skin is worn by traditional healers.
 Healers are seen as all-powerful since they have a wealth of knowledge, as well as accessibility to the ancestors.